zevarito/fletcher/README.md

 ```

 Tests are writted using Gerbil test framework and are separated in two groups.
-Browser side tests will test the Async behavior of Fletcher and Server side test
+Browser side tests will test the Async behavior of Fletcher, and Server side test
 will test Fletcher Sync behavior running with Node.
-PhantomJs is a dependency to run Browsers tests in a headless way, but not code is assertions is evaluated there
+PhantomJs is a dependency to run Browsers tests in a headless way, but not assertion code is evaluated there
 for now.

 Run Node tests only.